Urinary tract infection (UTI)

 Urinalysis.
-A clean catch (midstream) sample collection is important to minimize sample contamination with skin cells and non-pathogenic bacteria.
+A clean catch (midstream) sample collection is important to minimize sample contamination with skin cells and non-pathogenic bacteria that might be just residing on the skin.
 White blood cells (WBC, leukocytes), red blood cells (RBC), nitrites, and bacteria in the urinalysis may indicate a UTI.

 Follow-up Laboratory Tests

-If a doctor suspects that a UTI may have spread into the bloodstream, he/she may order a blood culture.
-If they suspect that a person’s symptoms may be due to a sexually transmitted disease, such as chlamydia or gonorrhoea, then they may test for one or more STDs.
+If a doctor suspects that a UTI may have spread into the bloodstream, a blood culture may be ordered.
+If symptoms are suspected to be due to a sexually transmitted infection (STI), such as chlamydia or gonorrhoea, then specific tests for STIs will be ordered on the urine sample.

 In the case of recurrent or urinary tract infections, other laboratory tests such as glucose (to check for diabetes) or urea and creatinine (to evaluate kidney function) may also be done.

-Imaging scans and special X-rays may also be used to look for anatomical problems and/or signs of an underlying disease or condition.
+Imaging scans and special X-rays may also be used to look structural or functional problems and/or signs of an underlying disease or condition.
 If a person has recurrent or chronic UTIs, one or more of the following procedures may be ordered.
 Each gives the doctor different information.

-Kidney and bladder ultrasound - uses sound waves to determine the structures of the bladder and the kidney; they can be seen as light and shadowed areas.
+Kidney and bladder ultrasound - uses sound waves to determine the structures of the bladder and the kidney.

 Voiding cystourethrogram (VCUG) - an x-ray test that examines the urethra and bladder while the bladder fills and empties